 Just last month, US Secretary of Agriculture Sonny Perdue was reported by Bloomberg as having said it was in SNAP—formerly called “food stamps”—recipients’ best interest to “move into an independent lifestyle.”
 This assertion isn’t particularly earth-shattering considering how benefits aren’t guaranteed to last forever and most recipients want to be independent.
-However, Perdue’s statement philosophically conflicts with the government’s authoritarian bid to decide what SNAP participants will eat.
-You can’t simultaneously encourage independence and try to control folks’ diet.
+However, Perdue’s statement philosophically contradicts the government’s new authoritarian bid to decide what SNAP participants will eat.
+Trying to dictate folks’ diet is antithetical to encouraging them to be independent.

-What’s even more contradictory is it appears as though the Trump administration seeks to emulate communist nations, despite Conservatives’ collective aversion to both real and imagined socialism.
+What’s even more contradictory, though, is that it appears that the Trump administration seeks to emulate communist nations, despite the right’s collective aversion to both real and imagined socialism.
 During Obama’s presidency, Republicans dragged Michelle Obama for her “Let’s Move!” campaign to provide healthier food options for school kids.
-She and her husband were repeatedly accused of attempting to implement socialist policy, yet here we are with the GOP proposing an unambiguously socialist agenda.
+She and her husband were repeatedly accused of attempting to implement socialist policy, yet here we are with the GOP proposing a rather communistic agenda.
 Just last September, Trump had strong words for communists at the United Nations General Assembly:

 “From the Soviet Union to Cuba to Venezuela, wherever true socialism or communism has been adopted, it has delivered anguish and devastation and failure.
 Those who preach the tenets of these discredited ideologies only contribute to the continued suffering of the people who live under these cruel systems.”